GoToLoop/react-deep-equal-update/README.md

 [![img](https://david-dm.org/remojansen/react-deep-equal-update/peer-status.svg)](https://david-dm.org/remojansen/react-deep-equal-update/#info=peerDependenciess)

-A decorator that uses [deep-equal](https://www.npmjs.com/package/deep-equal) to determine if a component should be re-render.
+A decorator that uses [deep-equal](https://www.npmjs.com/package/deep-equal) to determine if a component should be updated.

 ## How it works?
 > **Note: This documentation contains TypeScript examples but you